christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL7.png">

+This is the smallest model we can ever imagine.
 Such a layer produces a vector of 2 scalars:

 $$ f_\theta : \{x_j\} \rightarrow \Big\{ o_i = \sum_j \theta_{i,j} x_j \Big\}_i$$